input-output-hk/partner-chains-smart-contracts/docs/SIPs/01-UpdateStrategy.md

   of a `ByteString` with [sliceByteString](https://github.com/input-output-hk/plutus/blob/1af96af28f45030c94e11138a2f13869e9e63b79/doc/read-the-docs-site/reference/cardano/builtin-parameters.csv#L129).

+We will also require that `Version`s are *contiguous and start at 0*.
-Now, since `Version` integers are arbitrary and may be chosen in any particular way, we will require that `Version`s are *contiguous and start at 0*.
+Since `Version` integers are arbitrary and may be chosen in any particular way, this requirement isn't too onerous to assume.
+The only implication is that when updating the governance mechanism needs to be sure that this requirement is satisfied.

 Then, we may replace `VersionMap` with
 ```